jlfaucher/executor5-bulk/incubator/ooSQLite/doc/ooSQLite-ReadMe.txt

 -------------

-ooSQLite is currently distributed as 32-bit and 64-bit binaries along with some example programs and some of the test programs used during development.
+ooSQLite is currently distributed as 32-bit and 64-bit binaries along with some example programs and some informal example programs.
+The informal examples were used during development and may not be rigorously commented.
+Eventually the informal examples may be either dropped from the distribution, or enhanced to make them better examples.

 To use ooSQLite in your ooRexx programs simply add this requires statement to the program: